Rate of convergence explained

 y(0)=y0

-, this sequence is as follows, from the Binomial theorem: y_ = y_0(1 - h\kappa)^n = y_0\left(1 - nh\kappa + n(n-1)\frac + ....\right).
+y_ = y_0(1 - h\kappa)^n = y_0\left(1 - nh\kappa + \frach^2\kappa^2 + ....\right).

-The exact solution to this ODE is
+The exact analytical solution to the differential equation is

 y=f(x)=y0\exp(-\kappax)